-Effective July 1, 2021, Florida (FL) is imposing new compliance regulations (CS/SB 1120) in addition to nationwide, federal TCPA regulations and industry standards required by Twilio and cellular carriers.
-This is due to new legislation that was just passed within the last week and is unrelated to the compliance updates we communicated in May.
+In addition to nationwide, federal TCPA regulations and industry standards required by Twilio and cellular carriers, some states impose additional compliance regulations.
+In this article, we discuss Florida legislation passed in July 2021 (CS/SB 1120).
 If your brand is headquartered or has significant operations in Florida, these regulations may apply to a good portion of your messages.

 The penalty per violation (per person receiving non-compliant messages) is between $500-$1,500.
 These legislation-level changes will affect all brands who have subscribers in Florida, regardless of what SMS platform they’re using.

 - Longer quiet hours for Florida subscribers.
-Quiet hours must move up to begin at 8 pm in the recipient’s local time (Florida does have some residents in CST, but we will be adhering to EST as the majority of residents are in that time zone).
+Quiet hours begin at 8 pm in the recipient’s local timezone and end at 8 am in the recipient's local timezone.

 - Limitations on Quiet Hour Messages.
 Conversational (replying to messages from the customer) and transactional messages (shipping confirmations) may no longer be permitted during quiet hours.